kubkam/Graph/README.md

 Graph Generator in C#
 =================

 Student project for Algorithms & Data Structures.
+There are two implemented algorithms: Dijkstra and Prim.

 ### External libraries